Selina Chirchir

-Selina Chirchir (born August 28, 1968) is a retired Kenyan middle-distance runner and a marathoner.
+Selina Chirchir Kimaiyo (born August 28, 1968) is a retired Kenyan middle-distance and marathon runner.
 She competed at the 1984 Summer Olympics while still a schoolgirl at the Sing'ore Girls' Secondary School in Iten.

 She won women's 800 metres at the 1986 World Junior Championships in Athletics and finished second in 1500 metres.
 The next year she won two gold medals (800 and 1500 metres) at the 1987 All-Africa Games, held in Nairobi, Kenya.
 At the 1987 World Championships she failed to make the final.
 At the 1996 Summer Olympics she represented Kenya at marathon, but did not finish.
 Her marathon record, 2:32:36, was run at the Houston Marathon in January, 1996.

 In 1998, she won the San Francisco Marathon.
-She was still active in 2000, when she won the Trinidad and Tobago Marathon.
+She was still active in 2000 when she won the Trinidad and Tobago Marathon.